CommandMC/HeroicWiki/Rockstar-Games-from-Epic-Games.md

-This page covers 2 problems related to launching Rockstar Games owned in Epic.
+This page covers different problems related to launching Rockstar Games owned in Epic.

 ## Rockstar Launcher opens with the option to buy the game